<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 How Do I Pull Out Equity from My Home?

-While all lenders are different, borrowers typically need to have at least 20% to 25% equity built up in their homes before they apply for a cash-out refinance.
+While all lenders are different, borrowers typically need to have at least 20% to 25% equity built up in their homes before for this type of mortgage loan.
 Most lenders will allow you to pull a maximum of 80% of your home’s value for a cash-out refinance.

 The exception is if you have a VA loan.
 With VA loans, you’re allowed to do a cash-out refinance up to the full value of your home.
 Your lender will determine that value by asking for another appraisal when you apply for the refinance.